-Summary: Joseph of Cupertino was known for his ungainly appearance and his levitations, he also had an extraordinary humility, gentleness and patience.
-He is a great favourite of students who find it difficult to pass their examinations.
+Summary: Joseph of Cupertino was known for his ungainly appearance, levitations, extraordinary humility, gentleness and patience.
+He is a also great favourite of students who find it difficult to pass their examinations.

 Patrick Duffy tells his story.